Tinka8ell/inventory-sytem/Assets/Devion Games/Docs/Bugs.md

     * The very clever, but badly implented Reflection code in ItemReferenceEditor calls UpdateReference() recursively without checks
       * In the Editor.log (in ~.config/unity3d) the last entry was out of resource error and it had over 8000 entries in the stack for that method call!
       * That would eat up all the space memory!
+* Now disovered that the default avatar has some extra stuff in it.
+  * Some may be created on the fly (using the Bones and Items lists)
+  * One is an extra camera, facing back at the avatar face, used to show avata in UI

 ## EquipmentRegion and "=="